CLE

 What tools do we have at our disposal?
 How much technology do we really need?
 When does building in-house create flexibility?
 Can we start small with what we already have?
 If we go with a vendor, how do we avoid buying a platform that gathers dust in six months?
 How much will it cost?
 And underneath all of it, where do we even start?

-Part 1 of this free continuing legal education (CLE) course bring structure to these questions.
+Part 1 of this free continuing legal education (CLE) course brings structure to these questions.
 We'll walk you through today's most prominent legal tech tools, share how to figure out what fits your team (not someone else's), and explore the tradeoffs between building custom solutions or going third-party.
 You'll leave with a clearer framework for prioritizing legal operations initiatives, selecting the right tools for your team, and investing time and resources where they’ll have the greatest impact.

-Privacy CLE Agenda
+Legal Ops CLE Agenda

 Today's tech landscape